 Through an analysis of government reports, academic studies, archival records, and policy review, this research highlights the resilience and adaptability of feminist movements in advocating for gender justice.
 Case studies of organisations like the Self-Employed Women’s Association (SEWA) and campaigns such as #MeToo demonstrate how feminist activism has countered the adverse effects of economic reforms.
 However, challenges such as fragmentation within movements, co-optation by neoliberal agendas, and resistance from conservative forces persist.
 The study concludes with policy recommendations for fostering gender-sensitive economic frameworks, emphasising the need for sustained and intersectional feminist activism to achieve equitable outcomes in a neoliberal era.

 Keywords: Economic Reforms, Gender Justice, Neoliberalism, Feminist Movements, India.

+Lack of Specific Research Gap Statement: Add a sentence explicitly stating the research gap and how this study fills it.

+Unclear Methodological Framework: The abstract mentions "analysis of government reports, academic studies, archival records, and policy reviews," but no methodological approach is defined (e.g., qualitative content analysis, case study approach, thematic analysis).
+Specify methodology in one sentence.

+Weak Conclusive Statement: Suggestion: Instead of a generic closing, highlight a key takeaway or policy implication.

 Introduction: